Mattia Viti: Loan to Fiorentina

+Loan to Sampdoria

+On 17 January 2026, Viti moved on a new loan to Sampdoria in Serie B.

+Sampdoria

+On July 31, 2026, Viti joined Sampdoria on a permanent deal until 2030.

 International career

 Viti is a youth international for Italy, having played at under-15, under-16 and under-18 levels.

-In September 2021, he was selected with the under-20, making his debut during a 1–0 away friendly win against Serbia on the 6 September and becoming a regular starter for the team in November, before being promoted to the under-21 side, where he was however forced to withdraw due to injury.
+In September 2021, he was selected for the under-20 side, making his debut during a 1–0 away friendly win against Serbia on 6 September, and becoming a regular starter for the team in November, before being promoted to the under-21 side, where he was forced to withdraw due to injury.

 Style of play

-A left-footed centre-back with a good physical presence, he is seen as a technically gifted defender, able to launch offensive movements from the back, who doesn't hesitate to take risks and dribble to move froward.

-Proactive in putting pressure on the opponent, he has a good discipline—not having received a single card during his first six months in Serie A—but still does his far share of defensive tasks, as he was for example among the top 1% of centre-backs in the top 5 European leagues in therms of blocks, halfway through his first Serie A season.
+He is a left-footed centre-back who is 1.90m and 84kg.

-Very soon compared to former Empoli star Daniele Rugani, his profile is often associated with the one of Alessandro Bastoni.
+He has been compared to former Empoli star Daniele Rugani, and his profile is often associated with that of Alessandro Bastoni.
 He cites Sergio Ramos and Paolo Maldini as his main inspirations as a player.